Geo-Way/ultracor.io/README.md

 ### Key Concepts:

-1. **Solar Irradiance**: The power per unit area received from the Sun in the form of electromagnetic radiation.
+1. **Solar Irradiance**: The power per unit area received from the Sun through electromagnetic radiation.
-2. **Offset and Scale Factor**: Parameters used to adjust the digital numbers (DN) of the image to physical values.
+2. **Offset and Scale Factor**: Parameters are used to adjust the image's digital numbers (DN) to physical values.
 3. **Band Selection**: The process involves selecting specific wavelength bands (e.g., Blue, Green, Red, NIR) that correspond to different portions of the electromagnetic spectrum.

 ## Installation